pg-schema-version

 Simple Postgres Schema Versioning

 There already exists many tools to manage database schema versions, such as sqitch, or alembic.
 Please consider them first to check whether they fit your needs before considering this one.
-In contrast to these tools, pg-schema-version emphasizes a simple approach based on a single plain SQL scripts and no configuration, to provide limited but useful features with safety in mind.
-The application schema status is maintained in one table to detect reruns.
+In contrast to these tools, pg-schema-version emphasizes a simple approach based on a single plain psql SQL scripts and no configuration, to provide limited but useful features with safety in mind.
+The application schema status is maintained in one table to detect reruns, including checking patch signatures.
 Several application can share the same setup.

 Status Tests Coverage Python Version License Badges